-Types of Loan Programs
+Types of Mortgages Offered

-One of the marks of a good lender is how many different types of loans they offer.
+One of the marks of a top mortgage lender is how many different types of loans they offer.
 Do they only offer mortgages for home purchases, or do they also offer things like refinancing, home equity loans, and reverse mortgages?
 Do they typically offer conventional loans, or do they also underwrite government-backed loans and jumbo loans?
 LendingTree and Quicken Loans both offer a broad range of products and mortgage types to cater to most types of borrowers.

 It’s notable that Quicken Loans offers YOURgage, a special fixed-term mortgage with terms of 8 to 30 years and down payment of as low as 3%, on top of its more traditional mortgages.